beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 # Methodology

-## Feature Engineering and Data Splitting
+## Feature Engineering
 The available dataset consists of 22-year weekly data from Bloomberg of key equity indices, bond indices, short/medium/long term interest rates, exchange rates, commodities, leading indicators (Economic surprise, Baltic Dry Index) and VIX (option implied volatility).
-Given the advantage of having prior knowledge on the features, data has been divided into 4 buckets: Bonds, Equities, Commodities and Indexes.
-This approach is mainly driven by the several insights that could be gain from it.
+Given the advantage of having prior knowledge on the features, data has been divided into **4 buckets**: Bonds, Equities, Commodities and Indexes.
+Each of them are studied independently with the corresponding optimal methods being included in the final **ensemble model** used for the actual predictions.

-This initial grouping allowed us to implement an ensemble model in order to mazimize the performances of our model.
+This approach is mainly driven by the several gains that could derive from it:
+* **Tailored analysis**: Since each bucket represents a distinct financial market segment with unique characteristics and behaviors, the model can leverage domain-specific insights that are more relevant to each type of asset;
+* **Complexity reduction**: By breaking the dataset into buckets, models can focus on a narrower scope of features, leading to more straightforward patterns and relationships;
+* **Robustness**: Ensemble methods aggregate the predictions from multiple models, leading to more robust and reliable outcomes, potentially reducing the impact of any single model’s weaknesses.

 After this, the data was split into training (60%), validation (20%), and test (20%) sets to ensure robust model evaluation and selection.

 ## Repository Structure
 - LogisticRegression.ipynb: This notebook contains the implementation and evaluation of a Logistic Regression model for market anomaly detection.